nirajphutane/Kotlin-CoroutinesAndFlow/README.md

 ### 🔍 What’s Happening Internally?
 - When job.cancel() is called, it immediately sends a cancellation signal to the coroutine.
-- As the loop continues, it eventually hits ensureActive(), which checks the coroutine's cancellation status and throws a CancellationException.
+- As the loop continues, it eventually hits ensureActive(), which checks the coroutine's cancellation status and implicitly throws a CancellationException.
-- The try-catch block catches this exception and executes the catch block.
+- The try-catch block catches this exception explicitly and executes the catch block.
 - Inside the catch, the suspension point delay(10) runs without throwing another CancellationException.
 - That’s because the first suspension point that detects cancellation (in this case, ensureActive()) throws the exception.
 - If that exception is caught and not rethrown immediately, later suspension points do not rethrow unless cancellation is re-triggered.
-- Finally, the exception is manually rethrown inside the catch.
+- Finally, the exception is explicitly rethrown inside the catch.
-- Due to this rethrow of CancellationException, the coroutine exits immediately, and no further code (like "Count: $i" or "After Loop") executes.
+- Due to this explicit rethrow of CancellationException, the coroutine exits immediately, and no further code (like "Count: $i" or "After Loop") executes.

 ### 🔥 Key Insight:
 - Once a coroutine detects cancellation and throws a CancellationException,